ckywx/configrc/README.md

 # configrc

-It is rc config files
+It is my rc config files

+- .vimrc
+- .screenrc